chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Strategy management ITIL 4 Practice Guide.md

 In a technology-enabled organization, the role of technology in the organization’s strategy is key.
 This raises the question of the positioning of the digital strategy and/or IT strategy towards the business strategy.
 In order to maximize the effect of digital technology on the business, organizations must embrace the greatest integration of digital technology into the business strategy.

-> **digital strategy** — A business strategy that is based on all or in part on using digital technology to achieve its goals and purpose.
+> **Digital strategy** — A business strategy that is based on all or in part on using digital technology to achieve its goals and purpose.

 Digitalization of the business strategy helps to achieve the following objectives:
 * exploit an opportunity in the market that has been created due to customers using a new digital technology